act-rules/act-rules.github.io/_rules/SVG-image-has-name.md

 ## Accessibility support

-Browser and assitive technology support for SVG `title` and `desc` elements is currently inconsistent.
-Using WAI ARIA in combination with the `img` role for non-decorative `svg` elements significantly improves accessibility brwoser support.
+Browser and assistive technology support for SVG `title` and `desc` elements is currently inconsistent.
+Using WAI ARIA in combination with the `img` role for non-decorative `svg` elements significantly improves accessibility browser support.

 ## Background